Is There a Dimmer Outlook Ahead for Vipshop Holdings Limited (VIPS)?

 VIPS’s Market Performance

-VIPS stocks went up by 8.82% for the week, with a monthly jump of 4.18% and a quarterly performance of -20.74%, while its annual performance rate touched -34.32%.
-The volatility ratio for the week stands at 5.93% while the volatility levels for the past 30 days are set at 4.87% for Vipshop Holdings Limited.
-The simple moving average for the period of the last 20 days is 9.03% for VIPS stocks with a simple moving average of -47.67% for the last 200 days.
+VIPS stocks went down by -4.33% for the week, with a monthly jump of 9.16% and a quarterly performance of -31.38%, while its annual performance rate touched -44.30%.
+The volatility ratio for the week stands at 5.47% while the volatility levels for the past 30 days are set at 4.92% for Vipshop Holdings Limited.
+The simple moving average for the period of the last 20 days is 3.27% for VIPS stocks with a simple moving average of -49.00% for the last 200 days.

 Analysts’ Opinion of VIPS